nahueldsanchez/dvd_brownie/Readme.md

 # Damn Vulnerable Defi Brownie version

-This project solely goal is to allow people that wants to learn about Smart Contracts Security through solving OpenZeppelin's challenges created by [@tinchoabbate](https://twitter.com/tinchoabbate) [https://www.damnvulnerabledefi.xyz/](https://www.damnvulnerabledefi.xyz/), without worring about also learning Javascript.
+This projects sole goal is to allow people that want to learn about Smart Contracts Security through solving OpenZeppelin's challenges created by [@tinchoabbate](https://twitter.com/tinchoabbate) [https://www.damnvulnerabledefi.xyz/](https://www.damnvulnerabledefi.xyz/), without worring about also learning Javascript.
 It was also a good execuse for me to start playing with Brownie, a Python-based development framework for the EVM created by